Catherine Christer Hennix: Biography

 Catherine Christer Hennix was born on January 25, 1948, in Stockholm, Sweden.
 She grew up in a musical environment; her mother, Margit Sundin-Hennix, was a jazz composer who frequently invited well-known American jazz musicians such as Idrees Sulieman and Eric Dolphy around the house, and she saw John Coltrane and others perform.
 Hennix took up drums at the age of 5 and performed with her brother.
 Later, Hennix studied with Stockhausen and was among the pioneers in Sweden experimenting with main-frame computer generated composite sound wave forms in the late 1960s.
 She studied bio-chemistry and then linguistics at Stockholm University before settling on mathematical logic and philosophy.

 In 1968, she connected with Fluxus artists Dick Higgins and Allison Knowles in New York, and began collaborative relationships with figures such as La Monte Young and Henry Flynt.
 She pursued studies with raga master Pandit Pran Nath and led the just intonation live-electronic ensembles Hilbert Hotel and The Deontic Miracle.
 At the urging of Nath, she also pursued an academic, teaching logic at MIT's AI Lab in the 1970s and later, mathematics at SUNY New Paltz.
 She studied under Alexander Esenin-Volpin, later becoming his research partner.
 They co-authored a paper which earned her the Centenary Prize Fellow Award from the Clay Mathematics Institute in 2000.
 In 1976, Hennix curated Brouwer's Lattice,10-day festival featuring minimalist compositions, at Moderna Museet in Stockholm.
+Hennix transitioned in the late 1980s.
 In the 1990s, she relocated to Amsterdam to study psychoanalysis with students of Jacques Lacan.
 Lacan's seminars inspired some of Hennix's later performances and installations, including an unfinished collaboration with her long-time partner, photographer Lena Tuzzolino, which was exhibited at Stedelijk Museum Amsterdam.

 Hennix's interest in drone music is crossed with her interests in jazz, Arabic music, Sufi Islamic art, and blues elements.
 In the 1970s and 1980s, she played with musicians such as Arthur Russell and Arthur Rhames.
 She also performed in Flynt's group Dharma Warriors.
 Archival recordings such as The Electric Harpsichord (2010) and Selected Early Keyboard Works (2018) saw release in the 21st century.
 In recent years, she has performed with her group the Chora(s)san Time-Court Mirage.
 Hennix also wrote poetry and Japanese Noh dramas, many of which were published in the two-volume collection Poësy Matters and Other Matters in 2019.